fbpx

 Pope Benedict XII

-Pope Benedict XII was the 197th pope and served from 1334 to 1342 for more than seven years.
+Pope Benedict XII was the 197th Pope and served from 1334 to 1342 for more than seven years.
 He was French and was a Pope at Avignon, which was popes who ruled outside of Rome.
 This article will help readers find out more about his life as a pope and the time before the papacy.

 Early Life